CartoDB/cartodb/doc/API.md

 #### sublayer.show

-Show a previously hidden sublayer.
+Shows a previously hidden sublayer.
 The layer is refreshed after calling this function.

 #### sublayer.hide

-Remove temporally the sublayer from the layer.
+Removes the sublayer from the layer temporarily.
 The layer is refreshed after calling this function.

 #### sublayer.toggle()

-Toggles the visibility of the sublayer and returns a boolean that indicates the new status (true if the sublayer is shown, false if it is hidden)
+Toggles the visibility of the sublayer and returns a boolean that indicates the new status (true if the sublayer is visible, false if it is hidden)

 #### sublayer.infowindow

-**sublayer.infowindow** is a Backbone model where we modify the parameters of the infowindow
+**sublayer.infowindow** is a Backbone model where we modify the parameters of the infowindow.

 ##### Arguments

-- **template**: Set the custom infowindow template defined on the html.
+- **template**: Custom html template for the infowindow.
 You can write simple html or use [Mustache templates](http://mustache.github.com/).
-- **width**: Set the width of the infowindow (value must be a number).
+- **width**: Width of the infowindow (value must be a number).
-- **maxHeight**: Set the max height of the scrolled content (value must be a number).
+- **maxHeight**: Max height of the scrolled content (value must be a number).

 <div class="code-title">sublayer.infowindow.set</div>
 ```html